marybeshaw/skill-building-program/README.md

 skill-building-program
 ======================

-(draft) This is a repo for the future of the Skills Building Program.
+This is a repo for the future of the Skills Building Program.

 - Everything contained herein is part of a draft proposal
 - Everything here is subject to change & peer review